GitTeaching/Django_NER_Crisis/README.md

 # Django_NER_Crisis
-Django web application for extracting 4W situational events - WHAT WHERE WHEN WHO - from text reports and Twitter.
+Django web application for extracting 4W situational events - WHAT WHERE WHEN WHO - from crisis text reports and Twitter.